-In addition to the \$10.5 million of fee income earned through joint ventures, managed funds and certain structured retrocession agreements to which we are a party that is recorded through underwriting income, as detailed above, we also earn fee income on certain other underwriting-related activities.
-These fees, in the aggregate, are recorded as a reduction (increase) to operating expenses or acquisition expenses, as applicable.
-The total fees, including the \$10.5 million of fee income detailed in the table above plus other fee income we earn on certain other underwriting activities, earned by us in the first quarter of 2021 that were recorded as a reduction (increase) to operating expenses or acquisition expenses were \$30.8 million and \$(5.6) million, respectively, resulting in a reduction to the combined ratio of 2.2% (2020 - \$26.3 million, \$3.6 million and 3.3%, respectively).
+In addition to the \$19.4 million of fee income earned through joint ventures, managed funds and certain structured retrocession agreements to which we are a party that is recorded through underwriting income, as detailed above, we also earn fee income on certain other underwriting-related activities.
+These fees are recorded as a reduction to operating expenses or acquisition expenses, as applicable.
+The total fees recorded through underwriting income are detailed in the table below.